-GRIEVANCE PROCEDURE
+ARTICLE 31 GRIEVANCE PROCEDURE

 31.1 The Union and the College agree that it is in their best interest to resolve disputes at the earliest opportunity and at the lowest level.
 Whenever possible, disputes should be resolved informally prior to filing a formal written grievance.
 To that end, all supervisors and employees are encouraged to engage in free and open discussions about disputes.
+In addition, the College will make mediation available when requested by one or both parties and mutually agreed to, and inform employees about the availability of mediation services.
+Mediation and/or conflict resolution training may be made available to employees and supervisors.